roryhackney/AltLangNew/README.md

 # Alternate Language Project
-Rory Hackney

 To run the project: dotnet run --project "src/"
 To run the tests: dotnet test

-## Which programming language did you pick and why?

-I picked C# because I've seen it being asked for a lot in job and internship postings, it seems to be used widely in the field, but is fairly similar to Java so not as difficult as some others to learn.
-It also seems much safer than C and C++.
-Additionally, my little brother is getting into game development and I know it's used in that area as well, so I thought it might be fun to learn so I can help him work on a project this summer.

-## If one or more of these are not supported by your programming language, indicate it as so.
-How does your programming language chosen handle...
+I decided to learn to use C# for this project since I've seen it requested a lot in various internship and job postings in the CS field.
+From my research, I learned that it is safer and more secure than C and C++, and is somewhat similar to Java in terms of syntax.

 ### Object Oriented Programming
 C# is an object oriented programming language, similar to Java.
 It allows the creation of user defined classes, which are a template for instantiated objects.
 C# supports abstraction, encapsulation, inheritance (but not multiple inheritance), and polymorphism.
 Access can be private, public, or protected, like in Java, but also internal, protected internal, and private protected.
 C# also supports abstract classes, interfaces, and sealed classes, which cannot be inherited.
 Classes can be nested.
 Immutable records and structs are also supported.